 There is a genuine teacher shortage impacting schools across the country today, and experts predict it will continue—and even worsen—in the coming years.
 Many educators are approaching retirement age, with not enough new graduates ready to replace them.
 More acutely, educators of all ages are feeling burnt out after years of high pressure and stressful circumstances brought on by the COVID-19 pandemic, which has prompted many to leave the profession altogether.

 This means keeping pace with turnover in schools isn’t just a matter of reaching the right candidates or offering the right benefits.
 The reality is that there may not be enough candidates to fill open roles.

 It’s a frightening prospect because students in all communities deserve access to the attentive education they need to become healthy, happy, well-rounded adults.
-It’s also why administrators and districts need to focus on building policies and benefits programs that will help support the teachers they already have, as well as those that will help develop and attract the next generation of educators.
+It’s also why administrators and schools need to focus on building policies and benefits programs that will help support the teachers they already have, as well as those that will help develop and attract the next generation of educators.

 Let’s dig into some ideas in the latter category.

 A classroom can feel like an island for many teachers, whether they’re new to the job or have years of experience.
 While the autonomy to run their classes as they wish is empowering, the lack of visible, nearby support can take a toll.

 Additionally, education students might be looking at the upheaval of the K-12 world and wondering what it means for their future careers.
 “Will I feel that burnt out in a few years, too?” they ask themselves.
 “Will I want to quit?”